Entanglement groups: Discussion and related developments

 A seemingly different approach to classifying states according to entanglement was initiated in \cite{Linden_1998, Carteret_2000}.
-The idea is that entanglement, whatever it may be, does not change under local unitary transformations.\footnote{Classification using $SL(2,{\mathbb C})$ has also been discussed in the literature \cite{D_r_2000, Verstraete_2002}.} One can take the space of states of $N$ qubits ${\mathbb C} {\mathbb P}\big({2^N - 1}\big)$ and quotient by the group of local unitary transformations $PSU(2)^{N}$.
-This gives a space\footnote{We are following the alternate approach mentioned in footnote \ref{footnote:alternate} where we quotient by a projective unitary group.} \be {\cal S}_N = {\mathbb C} {\mathbb P}\big({2^N - 1}\big) / PSU(2)^{N} \ee known as a stratified space \cite{Michel_2001}.
+The idea is that entanglement, whatever it may be, does not change under local unitary transformations.
+One can take the space of states of $N$ qubits ${\mathbb C} {\mathbb P}\big({2^N - 1}\big)$ and quotient by the group of local unitary transformations $PSU(2)^{N}$.\footnote{We are following the alternate approach mentioned in footnote \ref{footnote:alternate} where we quotient by a projective unitary group.}\footnote{Classification using the SLOCC group $SL(2,{\mathbb C})$ has also been discussed in the literature \cite{D_r_2000, Verstraete_2002}.} This gives a space \be {\cal S}_N = {\mathbb C} {\mathbb P}\big({2^N - 1}\big) / PSU(2)^{N} \ee known as a stratified space \cite{Michel_2001}.
 It has a complicated topological structure.

 Each point in ${\cal S}_N$ represents an equivalence class of states that are related by local unitary transformations.
 A state may have a local unitary stabilizer, which means it is fixed under a subgroup of the local unitary group.
 When a group action has a fixed point the quotient space is singular, so ${\cal S}_N$ has singularities and breaks up into different orbit types or strata.
 Each component of the space can be labeled by the stabilizer group that is preserved by those states \cite{Johansson_2014}.
 In other words, strata can be labeled by entanglement groups.
 Some simple examples are illustrated in Fig.\ \ref{fig:strata}.